Masterchef365/8TTACC/README.md

 # 8TTACC Toolchain
-An assembler toolchain for the 8TTACC Computer.
+A toolchain for the 8TTACC 8-bit CMOS TTA Computer.

 The project is split into a number of crates:
 * `common/`: Common types used across the project
 * `assembler/`: A two-pass assembler
-* `emulator/`: A WIP emulator (and decompiler)
+* `emulator/`: A basic emulator

-# Running:
+# Running
 Get the Rust toolchain from https://rustup.rs/

 Assembler: `cargo run --bin assember -- <source.s> <out.bin>`